ava33333/agent-based-modeling/README.md

 Agent-based modeling is a form of generative science used to map complex, large-scale patterns from interactions between individual agents.
 Rather than modeling a system top-down, you define simple agent behaviors and let emergent structure arise from their interactions.
+Agents are independent individuals in a population, each defined by their own state and behavioral rules.

 ## Contents